cevictoria13/cevictoria13/README.md

-- 👋 Hi, I’m @cevictoria13
+- 👋 Hi, I’m Cecilia Sánchez Valenzuela
+- 🔭 I currently work at Verdesign > design of creative and innovative products and services.
-- 👀 I’m interested in sign language
+- 👀 I’m interested in new technologies to offer the best solution to my clients.
-- 🌱 I’m currently learning segment anything
+- 🌱 I’m currently learning Nextjs
-- 💞️ I’m looking to collaborate on segment anything
+- 💞️ I'm looking for help with typescript and django.
-- 📫 How to reach me by email cevictoria@gmail.com
+- 📫 How to reach me? by email cevictoria@gmail.com
 -

 <!---